 Student of the year

-The criteria for the awards was deliberately left loose to allow scope for a variety of entries for numerous reasons which could include: academic or personal achievement, overcoming exceptional hardships in order to achieve, or exceptional contribution to the student community.
+The criteria for the awards has been deliberately left loose to allow scope for a variety of entries for numerous reasons which could include: academic or personal achievement, overcoming exceptional hardships in order to achieve, or exceptional contribution to the student community.

-We also make awards to our Schools Link students - senior phase students undertaking a college course as part of their school timetable.
-We will normally select a winner for each High School and an overall Argyll winner.
-All winners will receive a certificate and trophy and the overall winner will also receive a £50 retail voucher.
+The FE & HE winners will each receive a prize of £100 and a certificate and trophy.
+For the Schools Link category, we will normally select a winner for each High School and an overall Argyll winner.
+All winners will receive a certificate and trophy, and the overall winner will also receive a £50 voucher.

 Higher Education Student of the Year 2021 – John Frace